Updated: March 23, 2026

 - Portugal D7 Visa: Ideal for retirees or individuals with stable passive income (like pensions, rental income, or dividends).
 No business or investment is required, just proof of regular passive income above the Portuguese minimum wage.

 - Portugal Golden Visa: Designed for those looking to gain residency through larger financial investments, such as qualified investment funds.
-Requires significant capital but offers flexibility, including low minimum stay requirements (average of seven days per year), whereas the D2 and D7 Visas require you to live in Portugal.
+Requires significant capital but offers flexibility, including low minimum stay requirements (an average of seven days per year), whereas the D2 and D7 Visas require you to live in Portugal.

 Goldcrest: How We Can Help You